cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 ## Conclusion

 This code is smaller.
-It is even possible to remove null bytes using the Cesar encoder script from the encoder exercice.
-However, as this is a full ELF and not a shellcode, the execution flow does not start at the begining of the code:
+It is even possible to remove null bytes using the Cesar encoder script from the encoder exercise.
+However, as this is a full ELF and not a shellcode, the execution flow does not start at the beginning of the code:

 ```
 cervoise@slae:~/aes/C/tiny-AES-c$ readelf -h decrypt-and-run |grep "Entry"